bgarrido7/my-likes/README.md

 # My Likes
 Hello There :wave:
-This is a simple website that I made featuring things I like, ranging from Movies to Video Games
+This is a simple website designed to gather all your favorites — from movies and TV shows to video games and books — in one place.
+Instead of jumping between different platforms, this lets me organize and revisit everything you love in one simple space.

-This was an idea that I had and tryied to execute it using a framework that I haven't worked with before, in this case Vue.js
+I created this app as a way to learn and experiment with a frontend framework that I haven't worked with before, in this case [Vue.js](https://vuejs.org/)

-Check it Out :point_right: [Here](https://bgarrido7.github.io/my-likes/)
+Check it Out :point_right: [Here](https://bgarrido7.github.io/my-likes/) :point_left:

 ## To run the app